-In FY 2018, the PREA Ombudsman office conducted PREA presentations at the annual TDCJ Peer Education Conferences for offender peer educators and the Texas Association Against Sexual Assault Annual Conference, and presented information for achieving PREA compliance to the Community Justice Assistance Division's community supervision and corrections department administrators during their quarterly meetings.
-The PREA ombudsman also participated in the TDCJ Annual Leadership Forum for wardens and chaplains.

-The PREA ombudsman received PREA Auditor Recertification through the Department of Justice for an additional three years.
-In addition to presentations and training, the PREA Ombudsman assisted in preparation of the agency's Calendar Year 2017 Safe Prisons/PREA Annual Report and response to the Bureau of Justice Statistics Survey of Sexual Victimization.
+In FY 2019, the PREA Ombudsman office gained six new staff members to provide regional support, and conducted PREA presentations at the annual TDCJ Peer Education Conferences for offender peer educators.
+PREA also presented information on PREA standards to the Community Justice Assistance Division's community supervision and corrections department administrators during their quarterly meeting.
+In addition to presentations and training, the PREA Ombudsman assisted in the implementation of the Safe Prisons/PREA Automated Network System, preparation of the agency's Calendar Year 2019 Safe Prisons/PREA Annual Report and response to the Bureau of Justice Statistics Survey of Sexual Victimization.